CyberExplosion/Fall-King/ProjectDocument.md

 ## Producer

 **Describe the steps you took in your role as producer.
 Typical items include group scheduling mechanism, links to meeting notes, descriptions of team logistics problems with their resolution, project organization tools (e.g., timelines, depedency/task tracking, Gantt charts, etc.), and repository management methodology.**
+Our team realized early in the production process that our varying schedules would make it hard to pair-program and meet regularly until later in the quarter.
+In lieu of regular meetings, we made sure to clearly define tasks within the development process and created a Discord group chat as a "drop in" space.

 ## User Interface